ACJI Survey Reveals Big Gains from Executive Coaching in Justice Field

 The Coaching Handout

-The Coaching Handout provides practical steps for identifying the right coach, clarifying goals, and building a coaching relationship that fits the justice sector context.
+At the 2025 APPA Training Institute in New York City, the ACJI team presented on our executive coaching survey findings and provided session participants with this Coaching Handout, which offers practical steps for identifying the right coach, clarifying goals, and building a coaching relationship that fits the justice sector context.
 It emphasizes that coaching is most powerful when there is clear alignment on goals, trust between coach and leader, and regular sessions over time.

 Organizational Benefits: Beyond the Individual Leader